felixweyne/imaginaryC2/examples/use-case-8c_gozi_ursnif_not_fileless/readme.txt

 *Copy the redirect_config.txt and requests_config.txt to imaginary C2's folder
-*Copy the files in server_data to imaginary C2's server_data folder *Run imaginary C2's redirect_to_imaginary_c2.bat file (as administrator) *Configure Imaginary C2 to use SSL.
-You can do this by editing the following lines in imaginary_c2.py:
+*Copy the files in server_data to imaginary C2's server_data folder *Run imaginary C2's redirect_to_imaginary_c2.bat file (as administrator) *Configure Imaginary C2 to use a timeout.
-	ssl_server = True
-*Configure Imaginary C2 to use a timeout.
 In some of my test runs it seemed like the interaction between the simple HTTP server and Internet Explorer (used by Gozi for the C2 communication) resulted in a connection which never got closed.
 To add a timeout, look for the following line inside "bin/imaginary_c2.py":
 	"class RequestHandler(BaseHTTPRequestHandler):"